Reviews

 Having had a similar book published several years ago, with a lot of the same interviewees (Frank Talk), I just had to check this out.
 I know of Tony and his Talking Zappa shows, but I'm not really a podcast guy - even as a part of the ZappaCast for several years, I rarely listened back to them.
 Reading is more my thing, but your mileage may vary.

 In his introduction, Tony talks about how he used an AI programme to transcribe his audio interviews, and then went through and corrected the resultant text.
-He acknowledges that he might not have done a perfect job and, in the first edition, there were indeed quite a number of typos, Happily, most of these have now been fixed.
+He acknowledges that he might not have done a perfect job and, in the first edition, there were indeed quite a number of typos.
+Happily, most of these have now been fixed.
 The interviews - all from 2014 - are interesting and include some 'new' info - for example: Ike Willis told Tony that Frank briefly went into remission in the summer of 1993 and laid out his plans to Ike for a 25th anniversary celebration of 200 Motels with a big reunion tour; Mike Keneally talks about a Synclavier version of Sleep Dirt that he helped Frank create; and Howard Kaylan bemoans the fact that most of FZ's guitar solos were edited out from the 'Vaudeville' albums in favour of more Flo & Eddie comedy.

 As I say, the interviews are quite engaging, and I'm jealous that Tony managed to do what I haven't yet succeeded in doing: a full interview with Cal Schenkel!

 The book comes in hardcover, paperback and on Kindle.
-Here's to a Volume 2.

 MARK VOLMAN with John Cody: HAPPY FOREVER – MY MUSICAL ADVENTURES WITH THE TURTLES, FRANK ZAPPA, T. REX, FLO & EDDIE, AND MORE (Jawbone Press, ISBN: 978-1-911036-19-7)